 The validity and enforceability of employee covenants not to compete, solicit or deal are a matter of state, not federal, law.
-Under some states' laws, such as California law, covenants not to compete, solicit customers or deal are void as being against public policy and are unlawful except in very limited circumstances, such as when given in connection with the sale of a business entity or sale of all or substantially all of the assets of a business entity.
+Under some states' laws, such as California law, covenants not to compete, solicit customers or deal are void as being against public policy and are unlawful except in very limited circumstances, such as when executed in connection with the sale of a business entity or sale of all or substantially all of the assets of a business entity.

-However, most of the 50 states recognise as valid, and will enforce, a covenant not to compete, solicit or deal as long as:
+However, most of the 50 states recognise as valid, and will enforce, a covenant not to compete, solicit or deal as long as the covenant is:

-- the covenant is supported by adequate consideration; - the covenant is necessary to protect a legitimate business interest of the employer; and - the covenant is reasonable in time, subject matter and geographical reach consistent with the employer's legitimate business interest.
+- · supported by adequate consideration; - necessary to protect a legitimate business interest of the employer; and - reasonable in time, subject matter and geographical reach consistent with the employer's legitimate business interest.

 Some states, such as New York, consider whether the former employee's services are unique or extraordinary.
-In California, covenants not to solicit employees are valid and enforceable if they are not deemed an unreasonable restraint on competition.
+In California and other states, covenants not to solicit employees are valid and enforceable if they are not deemed an unreasonable restraint on competition.